Prevent or treat mould

 Mould will become active in high levels of relative humidity or if the material has become wet or damp, particularly if left that way for any length of time.

 It thrives in stagnant, poorly ventilated, dusty, dirty and oily, or greasy environments.
-The rate of growth increases as the temperature rises.
+The rate of growth increases with temperature.

 Mould changes the material it grows and feeds on so that future infestations become easier.
 Once something has been mouldy, it will have high levels of residual spores just waiting to become active again.